Harrie Sipman: Research career

+Personal

+Colleagues describe Sipman as adaptable and patient during field expeditions, qualities particularly valuable when working in tropical regions with challenging conditions.
+He was an early adopter of technology in his field, being among the first to use GPS equipment during field work in New Guinea and purchasing a personal computer (Apple Macintosh) at a time when such technology was not yet widely used in his discipline.
+Though not particularly fond of academic conferences, he was noted to have attended more International Association for Lichenology meetings than most of his contemporaries.

+Throughout his career, Sipman was known for his generosity in helping colleagues and students by identifying specimens, providing literature assistance, offering technical support with thin-layer chromatography, and contributing to the improvement of manuscripts.

 Recognition

-A Festschrift was dedicated to his honour in 2009, on the occasion of his 64th birthday, and his impending retirement.
+A Festschrift was dedicated to his honour in 2009, on the occasion of his 64th birthday and impending retirement.
 The volume includes 29 peer-reviewed contributions of various aspects of lichenology written by 50 of his colleagues.
-It also has a biography, a list of his scientific publications, and a list of new taxa introduced by him (at the time of compilation, it was nine genera and 213 species).
+It also has a biography, a list of his scientific publications and a list of new taxa he introduced (9 genera and 213 species).

 Eponymy

-Three genera are named after Sipman:
+Four genera are named after Sipman: